abienvenu/Kyela/README.md

 TODO
 ----

-* Personaliser les les champs
-* Dynamiser le tableau
+* Choices inside the grid (dropdownmenus ?)
+* BUG : Delete does not work
-* Faire marcher le CSRF
+* Make CSRF work (it is disabled)
+* Suggest a date
+* Edit choices
+* Edit Participant should let him edit his choices as well